Vascular Access for Dialysis

 Types of Vascular Access

 With kidney disease that has progressed quickly, there may not be enough time to create permanent vascular access before the start of hemodialysis.
 In those cases, a venous catheter is used as a temporary access.
-These catheters are large IV's that are placed in the neck or upper leg, with 2 ports that are extend outside the body to bring the blood to and from the dialysis machine.

-Complications of Hemodialysis Access
+Complications of Vascular Access for Dialysis

 As with any type of treatment, there are certain risks associated with all three types of vascular access.
 They include the following: